LP-based Approximation for Personalized Reserve Prices

 Setting personalized reserve prices, which is a common practice in this market, is inspired by targeting tactics in which advertisers take advantage of cookie-matching technologies to target Internet users based on their diverse preferences.
-This then leads to heterogeneous valuation/bid distributions, which necessitates setting personalized reserve prices.}
+This then leads to heterogeneous valuation/bid distributions, which necessitates setting personalized reserve prices.} }

-\revision {If buyers' bids distributions do not change over the course of a few days, as stated earlier, the optimal solution to the data-driven approach provides a near-optimal solution in the batch learning setting.
-What is interesting here is that such good performance is obtained without the knowledge of the underlying bid distributions.
-Furthermore, the data-driven approach can indirectly exploit potential correlations in the submitted bids, where such correlation exists when different buyers/advertisers value some features of ad impressions, in the same way, e.g., they all prefer showing their ads to users who tend to click more on ads.}

-Unfortunately, the data-driven reserve price optimization problem is APX-hard \citep{RW16}.
-The state-of-the-art algorithm of \cite{RW16} achieves a $1/2$-approximation which itself improves over an earlier $1/4$-approximation algorithm by \cite{paes2016field}.
-Our main result is an algorithm with a significantly improved approximation factor: